BobaBoard/boba-docs/docs/volunteering/writing/editing-bobadocs-appendix.md

 ![screenshot of the pull request, with an arrow pointing to the details link of "Deploy preview ready!"](/img/volunteer/bobadocsdeploypreview.jpg)

 A version of BobaDocs including the changes you made will open.
 You can poke around, admire your work, and if you're quick, maybe catch a bug and fix it with none the wiser.

-## "I do not want to delete my branch."
-OR "I am reusing / would like to reuse the same branch."

-~~In which the author attempts to head off problems that haven't happened yet and likely nobody will do.~~

-This is a really good way to make things a confusing mess.

-To be fair, *there are situations where this might make sense:* if all you do is fix typos, for example.
-It's tiny work done over and over again over a long period of time.
-It might make sense to keep it all in the same branch.
-The problems come from doing all your work in the same spot, and from never cleaning up.

-1. **Doing all your work in one branch:** The benefit of git branches is that you can have multiple works in progress for your repo without them affecting each other.
-Accidentally break one, and you can still continue work in the other branches because the break is isolated.
-This benefit goes away if you do all your work in one spot.
-    - Incidentally, this is why you don't work in main.
-All branches pull from and update to match main, so if you break main, then the rest of your branches are automatically broken until you can fix it.
-    - It also lets you select what changes you want to submit.
-If you have two projects in the same branch and finish one, submitting a pull request with the branch submits both complete AND incomplete work, because the pull request submits everything.
-You select what it is you want to submit at the same time by grouping it together in a branch.

-2. **Never deleting branches:** git doesn't care if you do this, but any humans reading your stuff do.
-It fills your tree with clutter and makes it harder to pick out relevant information.
-    - You can actually recreate deleted branches by singling out a commit and branching from it.
-Deleting a branch once the work assigned to it is done is reversible, not a big deal, and goes a long way toward keeping things well organized.

-It's not that you *can't* do it, it's just a bad idea.